ufal/ambiguity-grammaticality-complexity/README.md

-# Ambiguity, Complexity and Grammaticality in Pretrained Language Models
+# Sentence Ambiguity, Grammaticality and Complexity Probes

-A project at Institute of Formal and Applied Linguistics at Charles University.
+A project at Institute of Formal and Applied Linguistics at Charles University to be presented at BlackboxNLP @ EMNLP 2022.
-Contact the authors for more info.

 ## Extracting the representations
 To extract the representations from the data, run: